blackfist/deez_factors/README.md

 You need to set an environment variable, `GITHUB_API_KEY`, either in your shell or by adding it to a file called `.env` in the format `GITHUB_API_KEY:blahblah`.
 The token I used was a GitHub Personal Access Token.
 Then you just run the program.

-## Does it work?
-Kind of.
-Maybe my personal access token might not have been the right choice because I can't get the name and email address of the users it finds, even though I can see that stuff through the web page.
-Perhaps I need to do a more complicated OAuth thing.

-## TODO
-I'd like to add a whitelist file and have the program read that into a slice maybe.
-Then for each user check if the username is in the whitelist before printing it out